 Amsterdam’s Most Famous Beer

 As a beer guy, I’m a fan of Heineken.
-Although I may be one of the world’s most disloyal beer drinkers (if it’s in a bottle and cold, I’ll try it), I have been drinking Heineken since my late teens (that’s a few years ago).
-The Heineken Experience (don’t call it the Heineken Museum) makes a worthwhile visit if you are visiting Amsterdam. http://www.heinekenexperience.com/AgeCheck.
-You walk through the former brewery location and wind your way through an interesting interactive tour.
+Although I may be one of the world’s most disloyal beer drinkers (if it’s in a bottle and cold, I’ll try it), I have been drinking Heineken since my late teens (more than a few years ago).
+The Heineken Experience (don’t call it the Heineken Museum) makes for a worthwhile.
+You walk through the former brewery location and wind your way through an interesting interactive tour of all things Heineken.
 The history of Heineken, the family, the beer and the making of beer.
 Of course, the best part is drinking the beer – the 2 Heinekens at the end of the tour.
 Heineken casts a large shadow in Holland and Amsterdam in particular.
 Heineken is everywhere, followed by Amstel.